-There are a lot of Low Carb drink options at Starbucks if you know how to order.
-Like I said, there are literally hundreds if you order a custom drink.
+There are a lot of Starbucks Keto drinks if you know how to order.
+As I said, there are literally hundreds if you order a custom drink.
 TO make it simple, I've broken everything down by step below, or you can download my easy-to-read printable cheat sheet to take with you!
 Get it HERE!

 First, pick your base.
 Will you want something hot today?
 Or does it feel like more of an iced coffee to iced tea sort of day to you?